G01d3nW01f/ArchVile/readme.md

 ArchVile is a high-performance, asynchronous file upload stress tester written in Rust.
 It is designed to continuously stream a file to a target URL using multiple concurrent connections to test the robustness and throughput of web servers and API endpoints.

+## Disclaimer

+> [!WARNING]
+> **This tool is developed for authorized security testing and educational purposes only.**
+>
+> Using this software to attack targets without prior mutual consent is illegal.
+It is the end user's responsibility to obey all applicable local, state, and federal laws.
+The developers assume no liability and are not responsible for any misuse or damage caused by this program.
+Only use ArchVile on infrastructure you own or have explicit permission to test.

 ## Features

 * **Asynchronous I/O**: Built on the `tokio` runtime for efficient resource management and high concurrency.